Shelby County Airport (Illinois): Facilities and aircraft

-There is one FBO at the airport.
+There is one fixed-base operator at the airport.
 It offers self-service fuel as well as a lounge and courtesy car.

-Aircraft

-For the 12-month period ending August 31, 2019, the airport averages 44 aircraft operations per day, or about 16,000 per year.
+For the 12-month period ending August 31, 2022, the airport averages 44 aircraft operations per day, or about 16,000 per year.
 This is 97% general aviation and 3% military.
-For the same time period, there are 18 aircraft based on the field, all single-engine airplanes.
+For the same time period, there are 21 aircraft based on the field, all single-engine airplanes.